Delta Kappa: Symbols

-The Deltan was a newsletter that was published at the discretion of the national officers starting in 1958.
+Delta Kappa's flower was the red rose.
+Its jewels were the pearl and the ruby.
+It publications included annual The Kappan and the The Deltan was a newsletter that was published at the discretion of the national officers, starting in 1958.

-The Operational Handbook was an aid for chapter officers.

 Membership

 Membership in Delta Kappa, like most fraternities, was limited to males.
 The 1959 Pledge Manual stated that "membership is open to any male who believes in a supreme being."
-According to the 1963 edition of Baird's Manual (the last published before the merger with Sigma Pi) there were no membership restrictions.
+According to the 1963 edition of Baird's Manual, there were no membership restrictions.
 Baird's also stated that the organization had 1,200 members in 1963.

 Governance

 Grand Chapter

 The Grand Chapter of Delta Kappa met in the spring during the National Convention and was composed of the Board of Directors and delegates from each chapter and alumni club.
-The Board of Directors was composed of six national officers: President, Vice President, Corresponding Secretary, Recording Secretary, Treasurer, and Librarian.
-Each chapter could send two voting delegates to the Grand Chapter while alumni clubs received one voting delegate.
-A two-thirds vote was needed for the grand chapter to pass by-laws or to suspend chapters.
-The National Convention was held each year with a different chapter hosting each convention and arranging the accommodations.
+The Board of Directors was composed of six national officers: president, vice president, corresponding secretary, recording secretary, treasurer, and librarian.
+Each chapter could send two voting delegates to the Grand Chapter, while alumni clubs received one voting delegate.
+A two-thirds vote was needed for the Grand Chapter to pass by-laws or to suspend chapters.
+The National Convention was held annually with a different chapter hosting each convention and arranging the accommodations.

 Two awards were given during the National Convention.
 A Scholarship Award was given to the chapter with the highest Grade Point Average.
-A Distance Travelled Award was given to the chapter that travelled the farthest to attend.
+A Distance Travelled Award was given to the chapter that traveled the farthest to attend the conference.

 A Fall Business Meeting could also be called at the discretion of the National President.
 Attendance was not compulsory.

 Board of directors

 The Board of Directors governed the fraternity when the Grand Chapter was not in session.
-Board members were elected to one year terms at each meeting of the Grand Chapter.
-The President was the executive of the fraternity while the Vice President oversaw the ritual and was director of expansion.
-The Corresponding Secretary kept meeting minutes and oversaw correspondence while the Recording Secretary kept membership records.
-The Treasurer kept the fraternity's finances and the Librarian acted as the historian and publisher of the Kappan.
+Board members were elected to one-year terms at each meeting of the Grand Chapter.
+The president was the executive of the fraternity, while the vice president oversaw the ritual and was the director of expansion.
+The corresponding secretary kept meeting minutes and oversaw correspondence, and the recording secretary kept membership records.
+The treasurer kept the fraternity's finances, and the Llbrarian acted as the historian and publisher of The Kappan.

-Each chapter was inspected yearly by at least one member of the Board of Directors during a Chapter Visitation.
+Each chapter was inspected yearly by at least one member of the Board of Directors during a chapter visitation.

 NIC

-The 1963 edition of Baird's Manual lists Delta Kappa in its National Interfraternity Conference non-member section.
-Between 1954 and 1964 the fraternity lost three chapters to NIC member fraternities.
+Delta Kappa was not a member of the National Interfraternity Conference (NIC).
+Between 1954 and 1964, the fraternity lost three chapters to NIC member fraternities.
 This did not violate the NIC anti-pirating rule since it only applies to member fraternity chapters.

 Expansion Plan

-Delta Kappa's expansion plan called for contacting local fraternities with at least ten members at accredited four year colleges.
-Petitioning groups paid installation fees but had their first year chapter dues waived.
+Delta Kappa's expansion plan called for contacting local fraternities with at least ten members at accredited four-year colleges.
+Petitioning groups paid installation fees but had their first-year chapter dues waived.